christianlee6/EatIt/README.md

 # Welcome to EatIt!

 EatIt is a hybrid clone of New York Times Cooking and AllRecipes.
 It allows users to post their favorite recipes to share with others.
-Users can also leave comments and interact with other people's recipes.
+Users can also leave reviews and interact with other people's recipes.

 [Click here to view EatIt's live site.](https://eatit-yo2e.onrender.com)